mahdimehrabi/abrarvan-wallet/README.md

 for best performance , scalability.<br>
-for the purpose of this project I didn't implement all needed features so interfaces don't contain all needed methods , and I didn't implement JSON validation , JSON response generator,swagger,sentry etc. and also I didn't implement docker-compose version for production
+for the purpose of this project I didn't implement all needed features so interfaces don't contain all needed methods , and I didn't implement UX related stuff like validation messages and response messages , also I didn't implement docker-compose version for production.
 <br>

 ## More Scalability